Does this test have other names?

 Serum AAT concentrations.
 Tests on a blood sample to look for the AAT protein.

-Serum protein electrophoresis with thin-layer isoelectric focusing, which is considered
+Serum protein electrophoresis with thin-layer isoelectric focusing.
+A more accurate

 What do my test results mean?